Skip to content

 """

-Compute the node prizes based on the cosine similarity between the query and nodes.
+Compute the node prizes based on the similarity between the query and nodes.

 Args: